-Horse racing returns to Wrocław's Partynice Racecourse this weekend, where a number of attractions are planned for the 2018 season opener.
+Horse racing returns to Wrocław’s Partynice Racecourse on May 5th, when a number of attractions are planned for the 2019 season opener.

 The racecourse, one of just 3 in Poland, is the only place in the country where steeplechase races are held.
 One the defining features of the racecourse is its picturesque vintage architecture, including a cosy tearoom building and a wooden grandstand, both of which were built in 1907.